 The imposing structure of the Basilica of San Domenico dominates the profile of Perugia even from afar.
 The large Gothic-style church has undergone numerous restorations, and part of its furnishings have been plundered over the course of history.
-However, it is worth a visit to admire its frescoes, the large stained glass window, the organ, and some valuable funeral monuments, including that of Pope Benedict XI.
+However, it is worth a visit to admire its frescoes, the large stained glass window, the organ, and some valuable funeral monuments, including Pope Benedict XI’s.

 Hypogeum of the Volumnus family

-Lake Trasimeno, the largest lake in central Italy and the fourth largest in the country, is just a half-hour drive from the center of Perugia, and is perfect for a day trip.
-If time permits, you can also swim: there are beaches in Castiglione del Lago, Tuoro al Trasimeno, Magione and Passignano sul Trasimeno.
-Otherwise, the coastal road that surrounds the lake is full of delightful medieval towns to visit and beautiful landscapes to admire.
+Lake Trasimeno, the largest lake in central Italy and the fourth largest in the country, is just a half-hour drive from the center of Perugia and is perfect for a day trip.
+If time permits, you can also swim: there are beaches in Castiglione del Lago, Tuoro al Trasimeno, Magione, and Passignano sul Trasimeno.
+Otherwise, the coastal road surrounding the lake is full of delightful medieval towns and beautiful landscapes to admire.